 During the two weeks at COP 22, the champions socialized the 'Reflections on the Way Forward' with Parties and observers in order to gather their inputs.
 Based on these consultations, the champions finalized their proposal for the future of global climate action and on 17 November presented and published the Marrakech Partnership for Global Climate Action.

-The second champions, currently serving in 2017, are Ms. Hakima El Haite Special Envoy for Climate Change Kingdom of Morocco and Mr. Inia B. Seruiratu Minister for Agriculture, Rural and Maritime Development and National Disaster Management, Republic of Fiji.
+The second champions, who served in 2017, were Ms. Hakima El Haite, Special Envoy for Climate Change Kingdom of Morocco and Mr. Inia B. Seruiratu Minister for Agriculture, Rural and Maritime Development and National Disaster Management, Republic of Fiji.

 On 4 May 2017, the champions published a proposed approach, draft work programme (739 kB) and an impact and priority tracker (789 kB) .
 During SB46, the champions consulted with Parties and observers on these documents.
 Based on these consultations, the champions revised and published their approach for the Marrakech Partnership (347 kB).

 The High-Level Champions who served in 2018 were Minister Inia Seruiratu, Fijian Minister for Defense and National Security and M. Tomasz Chruszczow, Special Envoy for Climate Change from the Ministry of Environment in Poland.

 Regional Climate Weeks: They were used by the Champions to have regionally-relevant discussions, with the ambition of increasing climate action and getting more stakeholders from the region involved.
 In 2018, the Champions and Marrakech Partnership (MP) stakeholders participated in three regional Climate Weeks: Africa: Nairobi, Kenya in April; Asia-Pacific: Singapore in July; and Latin America and the Caribbean, Montevideo: Uruguay in August.